grpc/proposal/L64-python-runtime-proto-parsing.md

     pass
 ```

 The final function, `protos_and_services` is a simple convenience function allowing the user to import protos and services in a single function call.
+All three of these functions will be idempotent.
+That is, like the python built-in `import` statement, after an initial call, subsequent inbvocations will not result in a reload of the ".proto" file from disk.

 The change will be entirely backward compatible.
 Users manually invoking `protoc` today will not be required to change their build process.